 4. Maintain Daily Activities

-Alyssa Johnson of Remarriage Success states that establishing a routine following divorce is critical to moving on in her article After a Divorce: Getting Life Back to "Normal".
+Establishing a routine following divorce is critical to moving on.
 It can be difficult to maintain day-to-day activities in the midst of divorce, but doing so can help you feel more in control.
 When your inclination is to curl up in bed and cry for a week, try engaging in a favorite activity instead.
 Your reward will be a sense of personal accomplishment followed by a feeling of strength.

 5. Participate in Therapy